 Why does TWAPS collect and store Members’ personal information?

-TWAPS uses Members’ personal information soley for conducting TWAPS business.
+TWAPS uses Members’ personal information solely for conducting TWAPS business.
 TWAPS needs to keep records of who its Members are and how old they are.
 From time to time, TWAPS keeps its Members informed by distributing, either by email or by post, newsletters and other TWAPS related notices from time to time.
 TWAPS has different categories of membership such as Junior, Adult, Disabled etc. which are based on either an individual Member’s age or having a disability.
+TWAPS also keeps a list of any expelled Members who are not permitted to rejoin.

 What does TWAPS do with the stored Members’ personal information?